FOSSBilling/api-worker/src/services/versions/v1/README.md

 ## Notes

+- All responses include a `stale` field that is `true` when cached data is served after a failed fetch.
 - `details` includes the GitHub HTTP status and error code when available.
-- `stale: true` indicates cached data served after a failed fetch.
 - `GITHUB_TOKEN` is required for GitHub API access.
 - Releases before 0.5.0 read `src/composer.json`; newer releases use `composer.json`.